Empirical likelihood for the analysis of experimental designs: Simulation study

-The HBW procedure, contrary to the EL-based procedures, depends heavily on the assumptions in \cref{eq:lmem}.
-HBW performs well in scenarios (S1-1, S2-1, and S3-1) where the compound symmetry assumption is met.
-In this setting, FWER and CP are robust across different distributions for the block effects and errors.
-Except for ${n = 200}$, HBW outperforms AMC and comes close to NB with considerably shorter AL. In scenarios (S1-2, S2-2, and S3-2) where compound symmetry is violated, HBW shows a substantial performance deterioration.
-The AL of HBW is larger than those of AMC and NB.
-FWER and CP are far from their target values, and the rate at which they improve is much slower.
+The HBW procedure, contrary to the empirical likelihood-based procedures, depends heavily on the assumptions in \eqref{eq:lmem}.
+HBW performs well in scenarios where the compound symmetry assumption is met (S1-1, S2-1, and S3-1).
+FWER and CP are robust across different distributions for the block effects and the errors.
+Except for \({n} = {200}\), HBW outperforms AMC and comes close to NB with considerably shorter AL. In scenarios where compound symmetry is violated (S1-2, S2-2, and S3-2), however, HBW shows a substantial performance deterioration.
+The AL of HBW is larger than those of AMC and NB when \({n}\) is \({100}\) or \({200}\).
+FWER and CP are far from their target values, and the rate at which they improve is much slower. \cref{fig:df} further shows the impact of the violation on AL and CP by gradually decreasing the degrees of freedom for the distribution of \({\epsilon_{i5}}\) in S3-2 when \({n} = {200}\) and \({\theta} = {(0, 0, 0, 0, 0)}\).
+The AL of AMC and NB is much larger for the intervals with \({\theta_5}\) than the rest, and only the AL of these intervals increases as the degrees of freedom decrease to \({2}\) (infinite variance).
+As a result of this adjustment, the CP of the individual interval is maintained above \({0.95}\) for AMC and NB.
+In contrast, all intervals of HBW have the same length.
+This implies that the intervals with \({\theta_5}\) are not wide enough as SCIs, causing the under-coverage shown in \cref{fig:df}.
+For AMC and NB, additional simulation results for gFWER control are also shown in \cref{tab:gfwer}.

 In summary, AMC and NB show robust performance without relying on restrictive model assumptions.
-Notably, NB successfully approximates the target FWER and CP even with small sample sizes.
-The performance gap between AMC and NB is modest for larger ${n}$, where the computational burden of the bootstrap and optimization involved in NB gives the advantage to AMC.
-Additional simulation results for gFWER control are available in the online supplementary materials.
+Notably, NB successfully approximates the target error rate and CP even with small sample sizes.
+The performance gap between AMC and NB is modest for larger \({n}\), where the computational burden of the bootstrap and optimization involved in NB gives the advantage to AMC.

-\section{Application to Pesticide Concentration Experiments}
+\section{Application to pesticide concentration experiments}

-We apply the methodology developed in \cref{sec:theory,sec:procedure} to analyze the clothianidin (CLO) concentration data in \textcite{alford2017translocation}.
+We apply the methodology developed in \cref{sec:theory,sec:procedure} to analyze the clothianidin concentration data in \citet{alford2017translocation}.
 Clothianidin, a neonicotinoid pesticide, is a potent agonist of the nicotinic acetylcholine receptor in insects and is extensively applied in the United States to maize seeds before planting.
 Quantifying the amount of clothianidin translocated into plant tissue, coupled with its potential for environmental accumulation via runoff or leaching, provides information on the costs and benefits of this delivery method.